marhendry/city-application/readme.md

 The initial list of cities is populated using the attached cities.csv file.
 City addition, deletion, and sorting are not in the scope of this task.
 ## Technical Stack
--Spring Boot
+- Spring Boot
--Maven build system
+- Maven build system
--H2 database
+- H2 database
--springframework security
+- springframework security
 - Docker
 ## How to Use
 Users can browse the city list by navigating to the root endpoint ("/").
 To search for a city by name, users can navigate to "/search" and provide a query parameter "name" with the name of the city.